 Scopus content: High quality, historical depth and expert curation

-Over the past 3 years, Scopus has added over 195 million more cited references, dating back to 1970, to complement the database's existing records that date back to 1788 and further increase the depth of content.
+In recent years, Scopus has added over 195 million more cited references, dating back to 1970, to complement the database's existing records that date back to 1788 and further increase the depth of content.

 Additionally, over 4.5 million articles have been reprocessed to index more cited references on Scopus, adding 7.5 million pre-1996 article abstracts for users to discover.